user-none/eMkIII/README.md

 ### iOS App

-The iOS app is a native Swift application that embeds the emulator via gomobile.
+The iOS app is a native Swift application that embeds the emulator.

 #### Prerequisites

 - Xcode 15+ with iOS SDK
 - Go 1.21+
-- gomobile: `go install golang.org/x/mobile/cmd/gomobile@latest && gomobile init`

 #### Build Instructions